MutableSecurity/website/docs/developers/module-architecture.md

 #### Methods and Members

 - **pyinfra fact**: Defined as a class inheriting pyinfra's `FactBase`, returns the value of the information as in the remove host
-- **pyinfra deployment**: Defined as a static method decorated with pyinfra's `@deploy`, takes two parameters for the old information value and the new one.
+- **pyinfra deployment**: Defined as a static method decorated with pyinfra's `@deploy`, takes two parameters (for the old information value and the new one) and is executed after the new information value is set inside the class.
 Its purpose is to set on the remote host the new value.
 Only if required by the information nature.
 - **Member `IDENTIFIER`**: Alpha string, lowercased and with underscore as the single special character accepted (used instead of spaces)
 - **Member `DESCRIPTION`**: Grammatically-correct description of the information
 - **Member `INFO_TYPE`**: Information type, one of the `DataType` suffixed classes exposed by `mutablesecurity.solutions.base`.
 Their names are self-explanatory.
 In addition, classes for single enumerations or lists of enumerations can be defined by inheriting from the `DataType` class as exemplified above: